revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 7. Which of the following is invalid in java?

 - A.Mltiple Inheritance of state
-- B.Multiple inheritance of Implementation
+- B.Multiple inheritance of type
 - C.Simple Inheritance
 - D.Multilevel Inheritance